Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-What are the types of international business transfers?
+What are the different types of international business transfers?

 - Telegraphic transfers.
 Telegraphic transfers are overseas wire transfers sent by your bank.
-While they offer a secure transfer option, they are typically not the most affordable transfer option.
+While they offer a secure transfer option, they are not typically the most affordable option.

 - Online transfers.
-Specialist transfer providers like NZ Forex and Currency Online offer this convenient and secure service.
-As well as one-off transfers, many specialist providers allow you to lock in a rate now for a future transaction with a forward contract, or specify the exchange rate you want and automatically place your order when that rate becomes available with a limit order.
+Specialist transfer providers, like NZForex, offer this convenient and secure service.
+As well as providing one-off transfers, many specialist providers allow you to lock in a rate now, for future transactions, with a forward contract.
+A limit order specifies the exchange rate you want and your order will be automatically placed when that rate becomes available.

 - International bank drafts.
-An old-fashioned transfer method is to obtain an international bank draft which can then be sent overseas.
+A more out-dated transfer method is to obtain an international bank draft, which is then sent to your overseas recipient.

 How do I compare specialist transfer services?

 - Exchange rates.
-The better the exchange rate you receive, the better value for money you will get from your transaction.
+The better the exchange rate, the better value for money you will receive from your transaction.

 - Transfer fees.
-Most companies will charge you a fee on each transaction, so compare these penalties – but remember that some companies waive their fees on large transfers.
+Most companies charge a fee for each transaction, so make sure you compare these penalties.
+Some companies waive their fees on large currency transfers.

 - Transfer options.
-Limit orders and forward contracts can help you get the exchange rate you want for your transfer, while the ability to set up a regular payment plan can be very handy for recurring payments.
+Limit orders and forward contracts can help you get the exchange rate you want for your transfer.
+Regular payment plans can be set up, which come in handy for recurring payments.

 - How to lodge a transfer.
-Some companies offer online transfers only, while other transfer providers also offer phone and in-branch transfers.
+Some companies only allow you to set up transfers online, while other providers offer phone and in-branch transfers.

 - Supported currencies.
-Check to see whether the provider allows you to transfer funds in relevant currencies for your regular transfer destinations.
+Make sure you check whether the provider allows you to transfer funds in the country’s currency, for regular transfer destinations.

 - Processing time.
-Read the fine print to work out how long it will take for each transfer to be completed.
+Read the fine print to determine how long it will take for a transfer to be completed.

 - Customer support.
 If you ever need help, will you be able to quickly and easily find the right answer?

-Should I use an international money transfer services instead of a bank?
+Should I use an international money transfer service instead of my bank?

 - Better exchange rates.
 Compare the exchange rates on offer from specialist transfer companies with those available from your bank.

 - Lower fees.
-Specialist transfer companies tend to charge lower fees than the banks.
+Specialist transfer companies tend to charge lower fees than banks.

 - Transfer options.
-Specialist transfer providers offer plenty of tools to make it easier and more cost-effective to manage your business’ international payments, such as forward contracts and limit orders.
+Specialist transfer providers offer a variety of tools to make it easier and more cost-effective to manage your business’ international payments, such as forward contracts and limit orders.

 - Transfer options.
-Some specialist transfer companies may not be able to offer transfers to as many destinations as larger banks can.
+Some specialist transfer companies may not offer transfers to as many countries as larger banks.

 Are there any risks?

 The other main risk of international money transfers is failing to compare your options and getting a bad deal as a result.
-Compare exchange rates, fees and features between companies to get the best transfer deal.
+Make sure you compare exchange rates, fees and features between companies to receive the best transfer deal.